percona/everest-doc/docs/reference/known_limitations.md

     For example, if you create backup storages everest-1, everest-2, everest-3, and everest-4 sequentially, you can only use everest-1, everest-2, and everest-3 for on-demand backups.

 ## Scheduled backups

+Let's explore the constraints of scheduled backups in Percona Everest.

 ### PostgreSQL Limitations for schedules